Showing posts with label football. Show all posts

 On Sundays, John's dad would close his hardware store so he could go fishing on his sizable fishing boat.

-Sally had been a cheerleader from the time she could walk and was always cheering for Billy.
+Sally had been a cheerleader since she could walk and had always cheered for Billy.
 John was a reporter for the high school newspaper.

-Where had all the years gone thought John as he listens to Sally on the telephone.
+Where had all the years gone, thought John as he listened to Sally on the telephone.

-Sally received a scholarship to study at Harvard in Cambridge Ma, where she received her Ph.D. in Education and where she went on to teach History.
+Sally received a scholarship to study at Harvard in Cambridge, MA, where she earned her Ph.D. in Education and later taught History.

 Sally had married Billy while they were at Harvard.